 Depending on the amount of the total, your LRI benefit may be given to you all at once, or in monthly payments.
 (If you are eligible for monthly payments, you can decide how to distribute the total over the life of the benefit.)

 If you die of natural causes before you turn 65, your dependents will receive a benefit based on

 - any money you contributed, plus

 - the money that the WSIB set aside, plus

 - any investment income that had accumulated on those amounts

-If you have no dependants, your estate will receive any money that you contributed and its investment income.
+If you have no dependents, your estate will receive any money that you contributed and its investment income.